y-susuki/y-susuki.github.io/content/_index.md

 ### Quotes

+- If I had an hour to solve a problem, I'd spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.
+(Albert Einstein)
 - Together we must learn to live as brothers or together we will be forced to perish as fools.
 (Martin Luther King Jr, 1967)
 - Be present, pay attention.
 (Bill Rieflin, 2020)